scala/docs.scala-lang/_overviews/core/custom-collections.md

 - extends the `StrictOptimizedSeqOps` trait, which overrides all transformation operations to take advantage of strict builders,
-- uses a strict mode for overloads of transformation operations that return an `RNA`,
+- uses utility operations provided by the `StrictOptimizedSeqOps` trait such as `strictOptimizedConcat` to implement overload of transformation operations that return an `RNA` collection,
 - has a companion object that extends `SpecificIterableFactory[Base, RNA]`, which makes it possible to use it as a parameter of a `to` call (to convert any collection of bases to an `RNA`, e.g. `List(U, A, G, C).to(RNA)`),
-- moves the `newSpecificBuilder` and `fromSpecificIterable` implementations to the companion object.
+- moves the `newSpecificBuilder` and `fromSpecific` implementations to the companion object.

 The discussion so far centered on the minimal amount of definitions